Supply Chain Initiatives

 Schedule

-In every fiscal year, we undertake various activities as part of our supplier program to make our supply chain better and stronger.
+In every fiscal year, we undertake various activities as part of our supplier program to enhance our supply chain and strengthen our partnerships with suppliers.

 Once a year |